 Heating your bathroom, no matter the size, isn’t dependant on the obvious visual size of the radiator, but instead its BTU - or British Thermal Units.
 In order to find an effective bathroom heating solution to warm up your room, you’ll need to calculate the required BTU for that room.
-This is easy to do with just a few quick measurements, and our friends at Tap Warehouse even have a handy BTU calculator set up for you to calculate your own BTU.

 Once you have the BTU you need to heat your bathroom, be sure to check that the bathroom heated towel rail or other products you get match this!
 As a general rule, the larger the room the higher the BTU required, but it’s always good to be absolutely certain on the numbers anyway.